jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 I'm sure there are also many significant things that didn't catch my eyes too!

-The first two are quick wins: Modules basically allow you to write Go code outside of the old `GOPATH`, which is now the default way to write Go, and block scopes variables in for loops mean that writing code like this now works as you'd expect:
+The first two are quick wins.

+Modules basically allow you to write Go code outside of the old `GOPATH`.
+This is now the default way to write Go.
+As somebody who hated having to put my Go projects in a separate place from everything else, this was a very welcome addition!

+Block scoped variables in for loops means that writing code like this now works as you'd expect:

 ```go
 for i := 0; i < 10; i++ {